PeterBear0909/nasal_ELVC/index.md

 ![ETN_VTN](figure/ETN_VTN.png)
 * Fig. 1.
 The training process of VTN-VC and ETN-VC models.

+Architecture and Training Settings
+VTN-VC:
+Two-stage pretraining was conducted using only the original 320 utterances.

+ETN-VC:
+Two-stage pretraining was performed using both the sEL–sNL and EL–NL parallel corpora.
+The VC training stage was further fine-tuned on the EL–NL data.

 ## Experimental Setting

 ### EL dataset
+CEL-NL: 320 utterances of parallel speech corpus
+NEL-NL: 320 utterances of parallel speech corpus
+* All utterances were recorded by the same speaker.

 ### sEL dataset
+sEL Dataset:

+* TWnews: 10,000 generated utterances as augmented parallel corpus
+* GPTgen: 10,000 generated utterances as augmented parallel corpus

+The sNL/sEL data were generated based on the above NL/EL datasets.

 ### Evaluation Metric